Begin your journey to snowsports independence!

-Rentals at snowsports areas are not available.
-Take advantage of Blizzard discounts at participating specialty retailers to buy new gear at great prices or rent a season-long ski or snowboard package.
+Rentals at snowsports areas are not available for Blizzard members.
+Take advantage of special discounts for Blizzard Families at participating specialty retailers!
+Buy new gear at great prices or rent a season-long ski or snowboard package.
 You can also check out local “swap” sales for gently used equipment.
 See the calendar for a list of events.

 Why can’t I rent equipment each week at the snowsports area?

 - Lines can be long and significantly impact our quality lesson time